Who’s ready for another weekend jam-packed with festival fun?

 Read on for our complete guide to the day’s funky festivities.
 See you there!

 The Fishtown and East Kensington neighborhoods contain an incredible mix of local artists.
-Don’t miss the handmade goods and wares on view and for sale during the festival, nor the tunes by a half dozen local acts.
+Don’t miss the handmade goods and wares on view and for sale during the festival, nor the tunes by DJ Snakpak (Holly Sue Allen), who will be there spinning vinyl.

 The Kinetic Sculpture Derby

-The Kinetic Sculpture Derby parades mobile sculptures along a three-mile urban obstacle course through the Kensington and Fishtown neighborhoods (see the complete route map below), finishing with a mud pit — and a chance for both judges and the public to vote on their favorite floats.
+The Kinetic Sculpture Derby parades mobile sculptures along a three-mile urban obstacle course through the Kensington and Fishtown neighborhoods (see the complete route map below), finishing with a chance for both judges and the public to vote on their favorite floats.

-The juried derby has seven awards: Judge’s Choice Award, Best Engineering Award, Best Art Award, Best Costume Award, People’s Choice Award, Best 1 or 2 Person Entry and Best Breakdown Award.
+The juried derby has seven awards: the Uwishunu.com Judge’s Choice Award, The Momentum Mag Best Engineering Award, The Philadelphia Brewing Co.
+Best Art Award, The Kathryn Doherty-Chapman (our founder) Best Costume Award, The Philly in Focus People’s Choice Award, The Bob Phillips Best 1 or 2 Person Entry and The Philadelphia Sculpture Gym Best Breakdown Award.

-The derby and festival may conclude at 6 p.m., but stick around for the official after party of the Trenton Avenue Arts Festival at Bottle Bar East from 7 to 11 p.m..
+The derby and festival may conclude at 5 p.m., but stick around for the official afterparty of the Trenton Avenue Arts Festival, TAAFterdark.

 Arriving at the festival is a cinch via public transportation.
 The festival is just five blocks from the Berks stop on the Market Frankford Line.
 Also, there is plenty of street parking in the area — look to Trenton Avenue North of Frankford and York Street.